nuagenetworks/visualization-framework/docs/README.md

    **t_report_dashboards**
    **t_report_dashboard_widgets**

-3. Now need to create dashboards and relative datasets.For this, we have created db seeder API to run the seed.
+3.Now need to create dashboards and relative datasets.For this, we have created db seeder API to run the seed.
     API: http://localhost:8010/middleware/api/testing/db-seed
     There are seeder files we need to insert data in :
     1. server/seeds/seed-files/t_dashboard_datasets_seeder.json
     2. server/seeds/seed-files/t_dashboards_seeder.json
+    3.

-    Save the data and run the API this will insert data into t_dashboards    and t_dashboard_datasets tables.
+Save the data and run the API this will insert data into **t_dashboards**    and **t_dashboard_datasets** tables.

-4. All the datasets are defined in datasets folder:
+4.All the datasets are defined in datasets folder:
   **a) high-range-values
   b) mid-range-values
   c) low-range-values